Payment Chargebacks And How Service-Based Software Companies Can Avoid Them

 You need to ensure that integrated payment features have the ability for the software company to determine the risk levels of sub-merchant looking to use their payment features.
 They should also be able to flag and monitor for risky behaviors for existing users.

-Not only is there a cost risk associated with losing money to businesses, but also the greater the number of chargebacks they start to have as a facilitator would result in their company being flagged as “high risk.”
-Their own costs will go up, and they would have an even harder time recovering funds or getting transactions approved.
+Not only is there a cost risk, but the greater the number of chargebacks they start to have would result in their company being flagged by the acquiring bank/card networks as “high risk.”
+This can lead to increased processing costs, mandated rolling reserves, and even termination.
 It’s a lose-lose situation for everyone.

 In the beginning stages of working with a sub-merchant, you could put limits on processing and make sure you closely monitor all transactions.
-If you see any suspicious activity, then address it right away.
+If you see any suspicious activity, leverage tools like velocity checks, AVS (address verification service) mismatch alerts, and geographic blocking to address it right away.

 The integrated payments processor should additionally have a risk team, provide safety and security, and supply a dispute management tool.

-With Stax Connect’s Risk Management feature, you can do all this and more.
+With Stax Connect’s risk management feature, you can effectively manage risk and more.
 Stax Connect provides you with access to an in-house risk team for monitoring and validating all of the payment transactions processed on your software platform.
-It offers continued PCI DSS security and compliance at every level, and the ability for users to monitor and quickly respond to chargebacks from within your platform in real-time with the Dispute Manager API.
+It offers continued PCI DSS security and compliance at every level, and the ability for users to monitor and quickly respond to chargebacks from within your platform in real-time with the dispute manager API.

 Q: What are chargebacks?